Pacific Southwest, Region 9: Superfund

 Is it safe to drink water supplied to the public?

 The Navajo Tribal Utility Authority is providing clean water to Navajo residents.
 Hopi residents of the Upper Village of Moenkopi get their drinking water from three public supply wells.
 These supply wells are tested regularly by the Hopi Tribe to ensure they meet Federal and Tribal drinking water standards.
+The public drinking water is safe to drink and is not affected by the TCOD.
 The Village of Moencopi (Lower) obtains its drinking water from two springs, one of which feeds a small community water system with four outdoor taps in the village.
-With respect to uranium and other heavy metals, the spring water is safe to drink.
+The spring water is safe to drink.

-The BIA has planned for a Remedial Investigation and Feasibility Study to evaluate whether contaminants from the TCOD pose a future risk to the drinking water.
+The BIA is completing a Remedial Investigation and Feasibility Study to evaluate whether contaminants from the TCOD pose a future risk to the drinking water.

 Who is Involved